wltnid326/wltnid326/README.md

 ### Hi there 👋

 🔭 I’m currently attending Gachon University.
-🌱 I’m currently learning C, Python, Arduino.
+🌱 I’m currently learning Software.
 📫 How to reach me: wltnsw326@gachon.ac.kr
 <!--
 **wltnid326/wltnid326** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.